33 cybersecurity experts offer recommendations for building an effective incident response plan.

 Awareness is growing that all companies, including both enterprises and small- to mid-size organizations, need a cybersecurity incident response plan.
 No organization, regardless of size, is exempt from cybersecurity threats, and having an established plan of action that immediately executes following a security breach is crucial to limit incident costs and damages to the company’s reputation.

 Of course, there are hundreds of possible considerations – not to mention moving parts – that must all fit together seamlessly and execute flawlessly for successful incident response.
-Some companies, particularly those that haven’t yet experienced a major security incident, don’t know where to begin, let alone what to prioritize.
+Some companies, particularly those that haven’t yet experienced a major cyber security attack, don’t know where to begin, let alone what to prioritize.
 To shed some light on this pressing issue, we turned to a panel of cybersecurity experts and industry professionals and asked them to weigh in on this question:

 “What are the most important considerations when developing a cybersecurity incident response plan?”

 Find out what our experts had to say about the most crucial considerations for companies developing their cyber incident response steps below.

 Robert Munnelly practices in the Regulatory area at Davis Malm.
 He has extensive experience with legal, regulatory, and local taxation issues faced by energy, cable television, and telecommunications companies in New England and nationally.
 Rob represents companies in all six New England states in obtaining utility commission and local licenses, advocating for changes in existing regulatory requirements and market design, and supporting development of renewable and conventional energy projects.

 “There are six important considerations in developing a cybersecurity incident response plan…”